 This story is extra special for many reasons.
 First, our child’s mother found us on Instagram.
 I had never even had an Instagram account before.
 Our posts, hashtags, and website truly spoke to her.
 She felt like she had a glimpse into our lives and could get to know us even before talking to us.
 Even more amazing is that her supportive parents wanted to help her with the adoption process and began researching couples on their own.

 They found us on Adoptimist, and when they spoke to their daughter about a couple they loved, she told them she had already contacted a couple.
 They knew ultimately it should be her decision but tried to convince her not to put all her eggs into one basket.
 They started talking about us and our backgrounds, and she immediately asked, “What are their names?”
 They replied, “Jaimie and Brian.”
 She told them we were the couple she already started talking to!
 Two completely different social media sites, with hundreds of couples, and they both found US!!
 Lastly, what really brings this story full circle is that our son was born December 27, 2017, exactly one year after our first legal consultation.

-We will always teach Christian that he came from love, came into love, and will always be surrounded by an infinite amount of love.
+We will always teach our son that he came from love, came into love, and will always be surrounded by an infinite amount of love.

 You just never know exactly where this journey will take you.
 Family and friends mean well but don’t know exactly what it’s like to be in your shoes.